 - See list of approved courses in the General Education section of the catalog. - Business electives must be selected from 3000 or 4000 level ACCT, BLAW, BUSN, CMIS, ECON, FINC, MKTG, or MGMT courses.
-Students who wish to focus their studies may choose from one of the concentrations below.
+Students who wish to focus their studies may choose one of the concentrations listed below:

-Accounting: Students must take ACCT 3020, ACCT 3021, ACCT 3121, ACCT 3221; six additional hours of 3000 or 4000-level accounting courses; and three additional hours of 3000 or 4000 level business electives.
-Note: Students who plan to sit for the CPA exam should review the education requirements of Louisiana Board of CPAs before choosing electives.
+Accounting: Students must take ACCT 3020, ACCT 3021, ACCT 3121, and ACCT 3221; six additional hours of 3000 or 4000-level accounting courses; and three additional hours of 3000 or 4000 level business electives.
+Note: Students who plan to sit for the CPA exam should review the educational requirements of the Louisiana Board of CPAs before choosing electives.

-Computer Information Systems: Students must take 12 hours of 3000 and/or 4000 level CMIS courses and nine hours of 3000 or 4000 level business electives.
+Management Information Systems: Students must take 12 hours of 3000 and/or 4000 level CMIS courses and nine hours of 3000 or 4000 level business electives.